 3441.
 COMPUTER ORGANIZATION (3-3) 4 hours credit - Basic components of storedprogram digital computers: Boolean algebra, combinational and sequential logic, arithmetic/logic units, control units, memory units, and input/output units.
-Prerequisites: CSE 2308 and EE 2315.
+Prerequisites: CSE 2308 and EE 2320. \$10 computer fee.

+4116.
 COMPUTER SYSTEMS PROJECT MANAGEMENT (1-0) 1 hour credit - Resource management required for the design, development, and implementation of computer systems.
 Topics include PERT/CPM, estimating requirements for manpower and equipment, management by objectives, formulating specifications and requirements, project control techniques, and principles of organizations.
 Prerequisite: registration in the next to last semester prior to graduation.

 4191, 4291, 4391.
 INDIVIDUAL PROJECTS (Variable credit from 1 to 3 semester hours as arranged, individual instruction) - The investigation of special problems in computer science on an individual basis.
 Topics may change from semester to semester.
 May be repeated for credit.
-Prerequisite: consent of the instructor or chairman of department.
+Prerequisite: consent of the instructor and chairman of department. \$5, \$10, or \$15 computer fee, based on credit hours.

 4193, 4293, 4393.
 SPECIAL TOPICS IN COMPUTER SCIENCE AND ENGINEERING (Variable credit from 1 to 3 semester hours as arranged) - An organized course dealing with special problems in computer science.
 Topic may change from semester to semester.
 May be repeated for credit.
-Prerequisite: consent of the instructor or chairman of department.
+Prerequisite: consent of the instructor and chairman of department. \$5, \$10, or \$15 computer fee, based on credit hours.